-- Reception and Transmission of SAP{CM} follow chapter 6.3.2. - Reception and Transmission of SAP{IQ} follow chapter 6.3.3. - Reception and Distribution of SAP_s depends on the topology.
-A REC may follow chapter 6.3.4 and receive SAP_s from its slave port and distribute it to its master port(s), but may also distribute its own SAP_s to the master port(s). - Reception and Transmission of CPRI Layer 1 Signalling does not follow chapter 6.3.5.
+- Reception and Transmission of SAP{CM} follow chapter 6.3.2. - Reception and Transmission of SAP{IQ} follow chapter 6.3.3.

+- Reception and Transmission of CPRI Layer 1 Signalling does not follow chapter 6.3.5.
 The REC may in general not do a reset when it receives a reset bit on its slave port.
 The reception and transmission of all CPRI Layer1 Signalling is topology dependent.